 a) the utopian 'rationalist' view: political activity in pursuit of an ideological (theory - abstract reason-derived) programme

-b) the non-utopian 'being reasonable' view: an activity of governing - of keeping a difficult tumultuous in balance by good careful decision-making (policy - police/polis) and being adaptive to changing circumstance rather than simply pursuing the 'vision' come what may.
+b) the non-utopian 'being reasonable' view: an activity of governing - of keeping a difficult tumult in balance by good careful decision-making (policy - police/polis) and being adaptive to changing circumstance rather than simply pursuing the 'vision' come what may.

-Politics as a study area and politics as a form of practice
+Politics as a study area

-'Politics' as an academic and theoretical discipline (a 'scientia' = organised knowledge) that studies and generalises - theorises (BTW: what is 'THEORY'?) about aspects of political life: DISCOURSES that reflect on what is politics (looked at from some angle or another:
+'Politics' as an academic and theoretical discipline (a 'scientia' = organised knowledge) that studies and generalises - theorises (BTW: what is 'THEORY'?) about aspects of political life: DISCOURSES that reflect on what is politics (looked at from some angle or another):

 a) explaining behaviour (voting, participating in social movements; protesting; membership of 'momentum' etc, UKIP);

-institutions - systems of Goverment -
+institutions - systems of Government -

 c) evaluating impact of ideas = ideologies - Liberalism, Conservatism, socialism, marxism, anarchism, populism...